dmckinnon/dmckinnon.github.io/_drafts/2026-08-05-Analog-Computers.md

 It works!

 So we have it simulated.
 Can I physically build it?

+## Multipliers
 Well, I glossed over something above -how do we get XY and -XZ?
 These are multiplication of two varying signals, we can't do this like multiplying by a constant!
 How do we do this?
-Above, I'm solving this problem with a simulated voltage source that I can set to be a function of signals:
+Above,I'm  solving this problem with a simulated voltage source that I can set to be a function of signals:

 And we can see that this works.
 But I can't just buy a magical chip that does this … Oh wait.
 I can:

 ![](https://dmckinnon.github.io/assets/analog/mouser.png)

 Oh, those are expensive.
 Can I design my own?

+### The Transconductance Multiplier
 Googling a bit, I found a solution: the transconductance amplifier.
 One basic use for a transconductance amplifier is a "voltage controlled amplifier".
 Where an op-amp amplifies by a factor controlled by a (typically) static resistance, we can used a varying voltage here to amplify another signal.
 This sounds an awful lot like we are scaling one signal based on another, which must involve multiplication.
 Checking [the datasheet](https://www.ti.com/lit/ds/symlink/lm13700.pdf) we see: